 Cornerstone Academy, the Geftakys ministry private school, began with grades K-3 in 1982, when George Geftakys's oldest granddaughter reached school age; seventh grade was added in 1986 and eighth grade in 1987.
-Ginger Geftakys was the first principal, succeeded by Rod Zach sometime after 1990.
+Ginger Geftakys was the first principal, succeeded by Rod Zach.
 Ginger was the daughter-in-law of George Geftakys.
-Rod was an elder in the Fullerton Assembly.
+Rod, (originally from Hastings, Nebraska) was an elder in the Fullerton Assembly.
 Parents were pressured to take their children out of public schools and send them to Cornerstone.

 All parents were required to be instructional aids.
 Parents who couldn't afford tuition were required to volunteer more time, even to teach classes, although not academically prepared.
 Gifted students were drafted to tutor younger children, rather than being given enrichment opportunities.
 Cornerstone middle school graduates were discovered to be behind academically, especially in math, when they went on to public high school.

 Spanking was administered at Cornerstone.
 One third-grader was discovered at bedtime to have worn two pairs of underwear to school.
 She said she did it "...just in case something happened to my bottom."
 Parents were required to always agree with any punishments decreed at school, and to impose further punishment at home.

 There were strange excesses.
 This same eight-year-old third grader was helping to move classroom tables.
 A table accidentally bumped a large window, which cracked.
 The parents were informed that the child was required to pay for the entire cost of replacing the window, $146.00 (cost in the 1980's; $449.00 in 2022).
 This was the consequence for the "rebellion of carelessness."